CLB HTTPS currently supports the following SSL protocols: TLSv1, TLSv1.1, and TLSv1.2.

 No. CLB HTTPS provides a certificate management system to manage and store user certificates.
 Certificates do not need to be uploaded to backend CVM instances, and all the private keys uploaded to the certificate management system are stored in an encrypted manner.

-After the current certificate expires, you need to update the certificate manually.
+If the current certificate expires, you need to update the certificate manually.